What Essential Oils Are Safe For Cats? A Complete Guide To Essential Oils For Cats

 2. Frankincense essential oil

 Frankincense oil is safe to use for cats.
 It has properties that help with the emotional health of cats.
-It is also useful for cats suffering from cancer.
 If diffused, it can also help boost the immune system of cats.
 Frankincense essential oil helps calm the cats.
 Frankincense essential oil can be used for topical application after diluting it with carrier oil or water.

 3. Roman Chamomile essential oil

-Roman chamomile oil is one of the best oils for cats that are prone to anxiety and stress.
+Roman chamomile oil is one of the best oils for cats.
 This oil is good for cats that are very reactive or jumpy in nature.
-This oil helps deal with the urinary issues cats face, like cystitis.
 Roman chamomile can be diffused to treat upset stomachs and soothe them.

 4. Cedarwood essential oil